-The Fighter is the perfect type of film for David O. Russell to followup I Heart Huckabees with.
-I Heart Huckabees was a very divisive and alienating film for many, most not being into the ‘existential comedy’ vibe.
-It isn’t what you would call the most accessible film to certain audiences, and O. Russell even referred to it as an experiment.
+The Fighter is the perfect type of project for David O. Russell to followup I Heart Huckabees with.
+I Heart Huckabees was a very alienating film for many viewers, most not feeling the ‘existential comedy’ vibe.
+It isn’t what you would call the most accessible film, and Russell even refers to it as an experiment.
 The Fighter is a lot safer, on a commercial level.
-It’s the type of film that practically excludes no one, but instead is a film with open arms.
-With I Heart Huckabees, David O. Russell went unrelentingly artful, in an excellent and under-appreciated way, but now with The Fighter he strikes a perfect note of art and commerce.
+It’s the type of film that practically excludes no one.
+The Fighter strikes a perfect balance of art and commerce.

 Going from a war heist film to an existential comedy to a sports drama is a pretty eclectic mix.
 Are you always searching for diversity with your films?